mlhartme/stool/client/documentation.md

 #### DESCRIPTION

-Checks if the `expire` date of the stage has passes or the disk quota exceeded.
+Checks if the `expire` date of the stage has passed.
 If so, and if `-repair` is specified, the stage is stopped (and also removed if expired for more than autoRemove days).
 And if `-email` is specified, a notification mail is sent as configured by the notify property.